TheRealAndyP/max-cube-protocol/S-Message.md

 ### Free Memory Slots

-The hex representation of the free memory slots
+The number of free memory slots as a hex number, so "31" is 49 free slots.
+When there are no free slots left it will reject additional 's' commands.